-ANSWER: For starters, it should be stated that the devil is indeed real and retains much of the power and abilities he was given upon creation.
+Answer: For starters, it should be stated that the devil is indeed real and retains much of the power and abilities he was given upon creation.
 He is God's adversary.
-In fact, the word Satan used in the Bible means adversary, enemy and accuser.
+In fact, the word Satan means adversary, enemy and accuser.
 One of the Scriptures related to your question about the devil and his musical talents is found in Job 38.

 The word "stars" in Job 38, in this context, is a synonym for angels.
 Both the Jamieson, Fausset, Brown and Matthew Henry commentaries confirm that "morning stars," as used in this verse, are indeed referring to angelic beings.
 Revelation 1:20 also uses the word stars to represent angels (Revelation 1:20).

-Angels, both the righteous ones and those whose hearts are set on evil (like the devil) do sing and have varying degrees of musical (although in some cases perverted) abilities.
+Both righteous and evil angels do have the ability to sing and make music, with varying degrees of musical (although in some cases perverted) abilities.
 This, however, begs one question.
 Should we sing songs to God?
 The Apostle Paul thought so!
 Music is an important part of worshipping God.

 The book of Psalms is a book of songs or musical compositions on many diverse topics, such as worship, jubilation, praise, lament, Messianic prophecies, judgment, etc., all set to music.
-God fully desires and expects that we sing songs to him and about him, in spite of the fact that the devil has perverted his musical abilities in order to advance his own kindgom.
+God fully desires and expects that we sing songs to him and about him.
+He desires this even though the devil has perverted his musical abilities in order to advance his own agenda.